Large-scale Contrastive Language-Audio Pretraining with Feature Fusion and Keyword-to-Caption Augmentation: Abstract

 \section{Abstract}

 Contrastive learning has shown remarkable success in the field of multimodal representation learning.
 In this paper, we propose a pipeline of contrastive language-audio pretraining to develop an audio representation by combining audio data with natural language descriptions.
 To accomplish this target, we first release \texttt{LAION-Audio-630K}, a large collection of 633,526 audio-text pairs from different data sources.
 Second, we construct a contrastive language-audio pretraining model by considering different audio encoders and text encoders.
 We incorporate the feature fusion mechanism and keyword-to-caption augmentation into the model design to further enable the model to process audio inputs of variable lengths and enhance the performance\blfootnote{*The first four authors have equal contribution.
-We would like to thank IRCAM --- Project \texttt{REACH} for supporting this project.}.
+Marianna Nezhurina was not listed as the author in the paper of the ICASSP 2023 proceedings.
+We acknowledge her contribution to the LAION-Audio-630K collection.}.
 Third, we perform comprehensive experiments to evaluate our model across three tasks: text-to-audio retrieval, zero-shot audio classification, and supervised audio classification.
 The results demonstrate that our model achieves superior performance in text-to-audio retrieval task.
 In audio classification tasks, the model achieves state-of-the-art performance in the zero-shot setting and is able to obtain performance comparable to models' results in the non-zero-shot setting. \texttt{LAION-Audio-630K}\footnote{Dataset: \href{https://github.com/LAION-AI/audio-dataset/}{https://github.com/LAION-AI/audio-dataset/}} and the proposed model\footnote{Model: \href{https://github.com/LAION-AI/CLAP}{https://github.com/LAION-AI/CLAP}} are both available to the public.